scripting/artDownloader/README.md

 # artDownloader

-A collection of great art in one big folder.
+A collection of great art in <a href="https://github.com/scripting/artDownloader/tree/main/data/images">one big folder</a>.
 Download and point your screen saver at the folder for a live art show.

 ### How to use